wpengine/hwptoolkit/examples/next/apollo-authentication/README.md

 - `cd examples/next/apollo-authentication`
 - Then run `npm run example:build` will build and start your application.
 - This does the following:
-  - Unzips `wp-env/uploads.zip` to `wp-env/uploads` which is mapped to the wp-content/uploads directory for the Docker container.
   - Starts up [wp-env](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/)
   - Imports the database from [wp-env/db/database.sql](wp-env/db/database.sql)
   - Install Next.js dependencies for `example-app`